 Holding to a timeframe when building a colocation facility or other server facility is as equally challenging as cost.
 Consider contracting temporary services within a modular data center so your company can deliver services, even if your facility isn’t completed on time.
 Hiring the right general contractor or project manager with industry experience is mandatory.

-Try to find contractors that are willing to assume the responsibility of milestone attainment with financial penalties if milestones are missed.
+Try to find contractors who are willing to assume the responsibility of milestone attainment with financial penalties if milestones are missed.
 Your feet are likely held to the fire if your hosting or managed technology services don’t meet SLA targets, so why shouldn’t your building contractors be held to the same standard?

 3. Securing Resource Availability

-Contracting the service providers that can deliver on data center construction phases like raised floor assembly, server rack installation, and air flow ventilation construction can mean you are competing for expertise that is in high demand.
+Contracting the service providers that can deliver on data center construction phases like raised floor assembly, server rack installation, and airflow ventilation construction can mean you are competing for expertise that is in high demand.

 Building relationships with these companies well in advance of your build is critical.